rostkick/Boechera/README.md

 git clone —depth=1 https://github.com/rostkick/Boechera.git
 ```

-If you want to save only one file (for example without saving tree-plots) you should:

-copy link of favorite file
+If you want to save only one file (for example without saving tree-plots) you should copy link of favorite file,
 go to https://minhaskamal.github.io/DownGit/#/home, paste it, and create Download Link.

 ## Project description